 How do Parishes prepare their teens for WorkCamp?

 Materials will be provided to help facilitate preparation for participating in WorkCamp.
 Preparation materials will cover tool safety, what to expect at WorkCamp and on the work site, what to pack, and how to prepare spiritually for the week, to name a few topics.
 Participating parishes will coordinate parish meetings to cover this material prior to WorkCamp.

 YES!
 In order to have a successful week at WorkCamp we need the help of many volunteers to assist us with everything that takes place each day.
 We ask participating parishes to let parishioners know about volunteer opportunities related to WorkCamp.

-- Security, volunteers needed Monday-Friday.
+- Security, volunteers needed Monday-Thursday.
 Tasks: Check-in visitors at front desk; provide security in assigned locations as specific times.

-- Medical staff, volunteers needed Monday-Saturday.
+- Medical staff, volunteers needed Sunday-Friday.
 Tasks: Nurses needed to assist participants as needed; coordinate distributions of prescriptions.

-- Contractors, volunteers needed Tuesday-Friday.
+- Contractors, volunteers needed Monday-Thursday.
 Task: Troubleshoot for crews throughout the week.
 Contractors must have a good knowledge of general home repairs and be willing to work with a team of teens and adult participants

 - Site Clean-up, needed Saturday.
 Task: Help remove debris from work sites; a large vehicle (pick-up truck) would be a special help.